 Take 5 minutes first thing in the morning and write down or talk to your loved one about your sleep and dream that night.
 Sometimes you don’t remember anything, other times you write and write (or talk and talk).
 At least you get to clear your head from the dream world and get a fresh start to your day.

 The same can be said for your morning routine.
 When you wake up – get up.
-Even if it’s 7 am on a Saturday morning and you’ve felt tired the whole week so you were looking forward to sleep in.
+Even if it’s 7 am on a Saturday morning and you’ve felt tired the whole week so you were looking forward to sleeping in.
 You will feel so much better during the day (after the hard struggle of giving up more sleep), if you make this a habit.

 Some of these tips will be easier to include in your daily and nightly routine than others.
 However, if you stick with them, your chances of achieving restful sleep can greatly improve.
 Human beings are more alike than different, but you need to find out what works best for you and your life.